 step 1: deciding which size to buy

 Many menstrual cup sizing guides depend on your cervix height, whether you’ve given birth or your age - which can be complicated and confusing to figure out.
-So you may be wondering how do you know what size menstrual cup to use?
+So you may be wondering how do first time users know what size menstrual cup to use?